Owez/yark/yark-api/README.md

 ## Development

 To get this API setup, please make sure you've got the development dependencies from the contributing file installed.
-Once you've got these installed, please make a new `.env` file with whatever admin secret and database path you'd like:
+Once you've got these installed, please make a new `.env` file with whatever admin secret and database path you'd like:[^argsextra]

 ```env
 YARK_SECRET=supersecure